Ever wonder what makes a Spanish latte different from your usual coffee shop order?

 • Adding one tablespoon (13 grams) of sugar will add 48 calories to your coffee.

-How much caffeine does the Spanish latte have?
+How much caffeine is in a Spanish latte?

 You now know that a Spanish latte contains one or two espresso shots.
 Now you can easily calculate the caffeine inside your Spanish latte.